 Recovering from the Gatlinburg Fires of 2016

-Our home has experienced a truly impacting wildfire, and we are beginning to start the recovery process.
+Our home has gone through a truly impacting wildfire, and we are beginning to start the recovery process.
 Gatlinburg and the Great Smoky Mountains National Park will re-open and begin welcoming visitors again on December 9th.
 This is great news!
-The very best way to move forward is to welcome guests and show them our unique city.
-The area is still beautiful, and the mountain views are unchanged.
+The very best way to move forward is to welcome guests and also show them our unique city.
+The area is still beautiful.
+Unchanged are the mountain views.

 What Was the Fire’s Impact on Gatlinburg?

 The impact has been pretty severe.
 This fire was one of the deadliness fires in the eastern US since 1947.
 Over 2,400 structures burned, including the Mayor’s property.
-This fire has been a disaster, and many lives have been altered.
+Therefore, this fire has been a disaster, and many lives have been altered.
 Sadly, 14 people lost their lives during the fire.

-The fires began on November 28th in Great Smoky Mountain National Park, and through a shocking set of circumstances, it spread into Gatlinburg and Pigeon Forge very rapidly.
-Hurricane force wind gusts knocked down trees and power lines, which started new fires and fanned the flames on old ones.
-The landscape, parched from one of the worst droughts in a century, proved to be kindling for these quick moving fires.
+The fires began on November 28th in Great Smoky Mountain National Park.
+Through a shocking set of circumstances, it spread into Gatlinburg and Pigeon Forge very rapidly.
+Hurricane force wind gusts also knocked down trees and power lines.
+This therefore started new fires and fanned the flames on old ones.
+One of the worst droughts in a century left the landscape parched.
+It proved to be kindling for these quick moving fires.

 It took ten long days for firefighting crews from all over the South to wrestle the flames under control.
 Early estimates put the damages at over $500 million.

 And Gatlinburg isn’t the only area affected, either.
 This year wildfires have burned all over the Southeast in areas that are not normally prone to forest fires.
-We’re continuing to hope that more of the forecasted rain comes to our mountains so that we can begin to relax and rebuild.
+We’re continuing to hope that more of the forecasted rain comes to our mountains.
+This will allow us to begin to relax and and also rebuild.

-In the days since the fires died down we have been given permission to return to the area, so we have been extremely busy.
-We immediately checked on all the properties that we manage and gave owners extensive information and photos of the status of their individual cabins.
+In the days since the fires died down we have been given permission to return to the area.
+We have been extremely busy.
+We immediately checked on all the properties that we managed.
+This allowed us to give owners extensive information and also photos of the status of their individual cabins.

-Many other cabin owners have been contacting us, and we have been checking on cabins that are managed by other companies.
+Many other cabin owners have also been contacting us.
+We have also been checking on cabins that are managed by other companies.
 We’ve been happy to do this and help worried owners in this “all hands on deck” recovery process.
-It is such a benefit for cabin owners to have someone they trust to continuously monitor their property and provide timely updates.
-We’ve been happy to help out.
+It is such a benefit for cabin owners to have someone they trust.
+This is to continuously monitor their property and provide timely updates.
+Therefore, we’ve been happy to help out.

 If you are a property owner with another management company but have been struggling to get information about your cabin, please reach out to us.
 We will be happy to assist you and check on your cabin for you.
-It is always important in a time of crisis for everyone to come together to provide comfort and support, and we’d like to support anyone in the community that needs help.
+It is always important in a time of crisis for everyone to come together to provide comfort and support.
+We’d also like to support anyone in the community that needs help.

 Unfortunately, many cabin owners did lose their homes to the fire, and many cabins have been damaged.

 Our first priority after the fires involved checking each property and providing a full report to each owner.
 After completing this task, we have been working ceaselessly on the properties.
-We have been clearing downed trees, cleaning the cabins, and clearing the roads to make sure future guests have easy access and can enjoy their vacation.
+We have been clearing downed trees, cleaning the cabins, and also clearing the roads.
+This is to make sure future guests have easy access and can enjoy their vacation.

 If you have a near-term reservation and are concerned about your stay, please feel free to contact us.
 We will be happy to give you an updated report on the area and the recovery.